vosmann/flechette/README.md

 An overview of different performance factors can be seen in the following image.
-![Performance factors in client-server systems](client-server-performance-factors.png)
+![Performance factors in client-server systems](client-server-performance-factors.png) These factors are not completely comprehensive and include a bit of overlap, but do describe the hypothesized causes of bad performance that was inspiration for writing Fletchette.

 [STUPS Senza](http://stups.readthedocs.org/en/latest/components/senza.html) templates
 are provided for deployment on AWS.

 ## Server

-The server is a simple Spring Boot application.
+The server is a Spring Boot application.
 Fletchette provides a NOP service that just returns a string response.
 More complex operations such as database reads or writes or expensive calculations can also be implemented in order to run stress tests on them.